-While the past five years indicate that the program effectively rewards our executive officers when we deliver superior performance and appropriately adjusts compensation downward in the case of less-than-superior performance, the Compensation Committee will continue to review the executive compensation program to ensure it reflects the correct balance between short-term financial performance and long-term stockholder return.
-For example, in March 2016, the Compensation Committee increased the performance period for the TSR measurement to three years to enhance the focus on long-term results and in March 2021 we eliminated the minimum number of PSUs that could be earned on future grants.
+While the past five years indicate that the program effectively rewards our executive officers when we deliver superior performance and appropriately adjusts compensation downward in the case of less-than-superior performance, the Compensation Committee will continue to review the executive compensation program to ensure it reflects the appropriate balance between short-term financial performance and long-term stockholder return.
+For example, commencing with PSUs granted in March 2021 we eliminated the 25% minimum number of PSUs that were guaranteed to vest, regardless of performance.
 This formula is described in detail in the section entitled "Long-Term Incentive Compensation" below.

-2021 Executive Compensation Policies and Practices
+2023 Executive Compensation Policies and Practices

 We endeavor to maintain sound governance standards consistent with our executive compensation policies and practices.
 The Compensation Committee evaluates our executive compensation program on an ongoing basis to ensure that it is consistent with our short-term and long-term goals given the dynamic nature of our business and the market in which we compete for executive talent.
-The following policies and practices were in effect during 2021:
+The following policies and practices were in effect during 2023: